 San Sebastian, Spain

-For great views looking back at San Sebastian, take a ferry to the famous offshore island of Santa Clara, or ride a funicular up to Mont Igualdo, which offers even more sweeping panoramas.
+For great views of San Sebastián, take a ferry to the offshore island of Santa Clara or ride a funicular up to Mont Igualdo, which offers even more sweeping panoramas.
 You might also stroll the banks of the Urumea River, where you'll find the 19th-century Victoria Eugenia Theatre, the palatial Maria Cristina Hotel, and many aristocratic houses dating to the turn of the 20th century.
-You can get some good pictures walking across the Puente María Cristina, the bridge that crosses the river.
+You can take some great photos while walking across the Puente María Cristina, the bridge that crosses the river.

-After touring the city, you can indulge in San Sebastian's celebrated food culture.
+After exploring the city, indulge in San Sebastián's celebrated food culture.
 The area specializes in a type of tapas called pintxos (pronounced "peenchos").
 Most bars, cafés, and restaurants in the Parte Vieja serve some version of these bite-sized delicacies, and naturally, they're best paired with some delicious local wines.
-Here it's possible (and indeed encouraged), to hop from pintxos bar to pintxos bar, grazing until your heart's content.
+Here it's possible (and indeed encouraged) to hop from pintxos bar to pintxos bar, grazing until your heart's content.

 Adios, Spain!

 It's time to say farewell to Spain!
-Depending on the time of your flight or train reservation, squeeze in one more morning of sight-seeing, perhaps picking up some last-minute souvenirs.
-At the designated time you will be picked up at your hotel and transferred to the airport or rail station for your departure onwards.
+Depending on your flight or train reservation, squeeze in one more morning of sightseeing, perhaps picking up some last-minute souvenirs.
+At the designated time, you'll be picked up at your hotel and transferred to the airport or rail station for your departure.

 Map

-Map of Ultimate Northern Spain Road Trip: Madrid, Galicia, & The Basque Country - 13 days
+Map of Ultimate Northern Spain Road Trip: Madrid, Galicia & Basque Country - 13 days

-Map of Ultimate Northern Spain Road Trip: Madrid, Galicia, & The Basque Country - 13 days
+Map of Ultimate Northern Spain Road Trip: Madrid, Galicia & Basque Country - 13 days